 - Do not comply with buying the unneeded extras or the add-ons that the dealer may insert them into the loan.

 - Bear in mind that the Sticker Price is what the dealer wants you to pay, but your aim is the Invoice Price and any rebates if applicable to start your bid with.
 It's even better to start your bid less than the invoice price.

 - If you feel uncomfortable or intimidated while negotiating, just turn and walk away because you can find the same car or even better car elsewhere.

-As you can see, negotiating for a car deal effectively requires you to do your homework upfront to become the educated buyer who moves forward with confidence and who is the decision maker.
+As you can see, negotiating for a car deal effectively requires you to do your homework upfront to become an educated buyer who moves forward with confidence and who is the decision-maker.
 Do not let anyone pressure you to buy any car you don't like or feel uncomfortable with.

-I hope that found this article to be helpful and if you have any additional opinion, feel free to add it below.
+I hope that you found this article to be helpful and if you have any additional thoughts or opinions, feel free to write them in the comment section below.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.